SamEriksenSchultz/portfolio/README.md

 ```

 ## Processes
 >When I'm presented with a problem, the first thing I do is plan the structure of the program, without writing it.
 Once I have an idea of how I want to organize the code, I start planning individual methods.
 I'll use scratch paper to sketch it out, check the API and look for existing methods that I can use to solve the problem in the most efficient way possible.
+Once I start writing the actual code, I'll set goals for myself, i.e. finish these 3 methods today, finish this class by the end of thr week, etc. When I run into problems, first I'll look for how people with similar problems approached it, and if I can apply it to my program.
+If that doesn't work, I'll try asking my friends how they would do it, compare solutions, and try to work towards a promise. <br>